Alfred Gomis: Early life

-Born in Ziguinchor, Senegal, he moved in Cuneo, Italy with his family soon afterwards.
+Born in Ziguinchor, Senegal, he moved to Cuneo, Italy, with his family soon afterwards.
 He has two brothers who are also footballers: Lys and Maurice.
 He is a dual citizen of Italy and Senegal.
 He is of Bissau-Guinean descent through his maternal family.

 Club career

 Early career

 Gomis grew up in the Torino youth system, and on 3 July 2013, he was officially loaned to Calabrian club Crotone in Serie B. On 14 September, he made his debut against Spezia, which ended 1–0 for the Rossoblu.
-Despite his young age and lack of experience, Gomis played as a starter collected 39 appearances, plus one appearance in the playoffs, as well as one in Coppa Italia.
+Despite his young age and lack of experience, Gomis played as a starter and collected 39 appearances, plus one appearance in the playoffs, as well as one in Coppa Italia.

-At the end of the season he was recalled by Torino, who decided to loan him again, but only after he was made available for the preliminaries of the Europa League as second choice goalkeeper, behind Daniele Padelli, against Brommapojkarna on 31 July 2014.
+At the end of the season, he was recalled by Torino, who decided to loan him again, but only after he was made available for the preliminaries of the Europa League as second-choice goalkeeper, behind Daniele Padelli, against Brommapojkarna on 31 July 2014.

 Loan to Avellino

-On 11 August 2014, Alfred was officially loaned to Avellino in Serie B with a buyout clause, plus a buyback clause in favour of Torino.
+On 11 August 2014, Alfred was officially loaned to Avellino in Serie B with a buyout clause plus a buyback clause in favour of Torino.
 He made his official debut with the team on 17 August 2014, during the second round of Coppa Italia, which saw him maintain a clean sheet, the match ending 2–0 for Avellino.
-His league debut took place 30 August, during the first day of the championship against Pro Vercelli, finishing 1–0 in favour of Vercelli.
+His league debut took place on 30 August, during the first day of the championship against Pro Vercelli, finishing 1–0 in favour of Vercelli.
 On 28 October 2014, he parried a penalty kicked by Rodrigo Taddei in the final minutes of a match against Perugia, ending 0–0.
 He played 31 matches in the league and finished first in the Top 15 of the goalkeepers in Serie B according to a list compiled by the Lega Serie B.